mgejo/vscode-sfdx-container/README.md

 ## Cleaning the cache

-Every once in a while, it's a good idea to clean the Docker cache so new versions of packages get installed inside the containers.
-To do so, you can run *docker builder prune -a*
+It's a good idea to clean the Docker cache every once in a while, so new versions of packages get installed inside the containers.
+To do so, you can run *docker builder prune -a*.